Rudolf Vrba: Early life and arrest

 Vrba was born Walter Rosenberg on 11 September 1924 in Topoľčany, Czechoslovakia (part of Slovakia from 1993), one of the four children of Helena Rosenberg, née Gruenfeldová, and her husband, Elias.
 Vrba's mother was from Zbehy; his maternal grandfather, Bernat Grünfeld, an Orthodox Jew from Nitra, was murdered in the Majdanek concentration camp.
 Vrba took the name Rudolf Vrba after his escape from Auschwitz.

 The Rosenbergs owned a steam sawmill in Jaklovce and lived in Trnava.
 In September 1941 the Slovak Republic (1939–1945)—a client state of Nazi Germany—passed a "Jewish Codex", similar to the Nuremberg Laws, which introduced restrictions on Jews' education, housing and travel.
 The government set up transit camps at Nováky, Sereď and Vyhne.
 Jews were required to wear a yellow badge and live in certain areas, and available jobs went first to non-Jews.
 When Vrba was excluded, at age 15, from the gymnasium (high school) in Bratislava as a result of the restrictions, he found work as a labourer and continued his studies at home, particularly chemistry, English and Russian.
 He met his future wife, Gerta Sidonová, around this time; she had also been excluded from school.

 Vrba wrote that he learned to live with the restrictions but rebelled when the Slovak government announced, in February 1942, that thousands of Jews were to be deported to "reservations" in German-occupied Poland.
 The deportations came at the request of Germany, which needed the labour; the Slovak government paid the Germans RM 500 per Jew on the understanding that the government would lay claim to the deportees' property.
-Around 800 of the 58,000 Slovakian Jews deported between March and October 1942 survived.
+Around 800 of the 58,000 Slovak Jews deported between March and October 1942 survived.
 Vrba blamed the Slovak Jewish Council for having cooperated with the deportations.

 Insisting that he would not be "deported like a calf in a wagon", Vrba decided to join the Czechoslovak Army in exile in England and set off in a taxi for the border, aged 17, with a map, a box of matches, and the equivalent of £10 from his mother.
 After making his way to Budapest, Hungary, he decided to return to Trnava but was arrested at the Hungarian border.
 The Slovak authorities sent him to the Nováky transit camp; he escaped briefly but was caught.
 An SS officer instructed that he be deported on the next transport.